Leiden Willeram

-The Leiden Willeram or Egmond Willeram, is the name given to a manuscript containing an Old Dutch version of the Old High German commentary on Song of Solomon by the German abbot Williram of Ebersberg.
+The Leiden Willeram or Egmond Willeram, is the name given to a manuscript (UB Leiden, MS BPL 130) containing an Old Dutch version of the Old High German commentary on Song of Solomon by the German abbot Williram of Ebersberg.
 The translation, since 1597 in the Leiden University Library, was done at the end of the 11th century by a monk of the Abbey of Egmond in the present day Netherlands.
 The literary text would be seen as the start of Dutch literature, were it not for the fact that the manuscript probably never left the abbey, so it couldn't have influenced later works.